 A conversion team is a group responsible for generating conversions for your advertising and marketing campaigns.
 They are not the same as a conversion optimization team, which focuses on testing and improving current marketing campaigns.

-In-house or contract, conversion teams work to form a compelling pre- and post-click experience for prospects in a particular stage of the marketing funnel.
+In-house or contract, conversion teams work to form a compelling pre- and post-click landing page for prospects in a particular stage of the marketing funnel.
 Who is this team made of?
 Tyson Quick, CEO at Instapage, elaborates:

 Your conversion team should be made up of those creative individuals who understand how different messaging and content impact narrative.